How has Sweden fared historically at the Euro?

 Daniel Guillen

-The Spain of Luis Enrique begins its journey in the Eurocup on the night of Monday, June 14 against Sweden from 9:00 p.m..
-The team starts as a great favorite of Group E, where Poland and Slovakia are also, and the Scandinavians are the first obstacle for a team with many doubts, especially after the Sergio Busquets case.
+Luis Enrique’s Spain begins its journey in the Eurocup on the night of Monday, June 14 against Sweden from 9:00 p.m..
+The team starts as a great favorite of Group E, which also includes Poland and Slovakia, and the Scandinavians are the first obstacle for a team with many doubts, especially after the Sergio Busquets case.

 Sweden also comes to the European Championship with many questions and few certainties.
 After the great result at the 2018 World Cup in Russia, where they reached the quarterfinals leaving Germany on the road in the group stage, lSwedes arrive without Mattias Svanberg or Dejan Kulusevski, which tested positive for Covid-19 and are not available to the coach.
 Neither will Ibrahimovic, who has fallen out of the call due to a knee injury.